China's Xi talks up security, reiterates COVID stance as congress opens | Politics

 - China

 Roughly 2,300 delegates from around the country gathered in the vast Great Hall of the People on the west side of Tiananmen Square amid tight security and under blue skies after several smoggy days in the Chinese capital.
-Xi described the five years since the last party congress as "extremely uncommon and abnormal", during a speech that lasted less than two hours - far shorter than his nearly three-and-a-half-hour address at the 2017 congress.
-However, he did not read out the entire work report, as he did five years ago.
+Xi described the five years since the last party congress as "extremely uncommon and abnormal", during a speech that lasted less than two hours - far shorter than his nearly three-and-a-half-hour address at the 2017 congress, because he did not read out the entire work report, which he did five years ago.

+Xi called for strengthening the ability to maintain national security, ensuring food and energy supplies, securing supply chains, improving the ability to deal with disasters and protecting personal information.
 The biggest applause came when Xi restated opposition to Taiwan independence.

-Goldman Sachs analysts wrote that Xi appeared to use the terms "security", "people", "socialism", "modernisation" and "military" more frequently than he did five years ago.
-They said the frequency of "'growth' and 'law-based governance' remained largely stable, while that of 'economy', 'market' and 'reform' declined somewhat."
+In the full work report, Xi used the terms "security" or "safety" 89 times, up from 55 times in 2017, according to a Reuters count, while his use of the word "reform" declined to 48 from 68 mentions five years ago.
 In his decade in power, Xi has set China on an increasingly authoritarian path that has prioritised security, state control of the economy in the name of "common prosperity", a more assertive diplomacy, a stronger military and intensifying pressure to seize democratically governed Taiwan.
-Analysts generally do not expect significant change in policy direction in a third Xi term.

-Alfred Wu, associate professor at the Lee Kuan Yew School of Public Policy at the National University of Singapore, said that as China's economy has slowed, Xi is attempting to shift the basis of legitimacy from economic growth to security.
 "His narrative is - China faces many dangers, the country is in a war-like state, figuratively, and he is the saviour.
-With this narrative, he can get people to unite around him," he said.
+With this narrative, he can get people to unite around him," Wu said.
+CONTINUITY

-CONTINUITY In recent days, China has repeatedly emphasised its commitment to Xi's zero-COVID strategy, dashing hopes among countless Chinese citizens as well as investors that Beijing might begin exiting anytime soon a policy that has caused widespread frustration and economic damage.

-Xi said little about COVID other than to reiterate the validity of a policy that has made China a global outlier as much of the world tries to coexist with the coronavirus, which emerged in central China in late 2019.
-"We have adhered to the supremacy of the people and the supremacy of life, adhered to dynamic zero-COVID ... and achieved major positive results in the overall prevention and control of the epidemic, and economic and social development," Xi said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)